Yemen: Nobel Peace Prize winner smeared in online campaign | DW | 13.05.2020

 Media outlets in several authoritarian states across the region accused Karman of being close to the Brotherhood due to her former membership of the Saudi-backed Islah, an affiliate political party in Yemen.

-Egypt considers the MB a terror organization and Saudi Arabia and the United Arab Emirates (UAE) see them as rivals for regional supremacy and a threat to their rule.
+Egypt considers the MB a terror organization, and Saudi Arabia and the United Arab Emirates (UAE) see the Brotherhood as rivals for regional supremacy and a threat to their rule.

 Read more: How Saudi Arabia monitors and intimidates its critics abroad